 Form of Benefit: The Service Retirement Benefit will be paid monthly beginning at retirement and for the life of the Member.
 If the member selects the unmodified benefit form, in the event of the Member's death, 60% of the benefit will continue for the life of the Member's spouse, or to the age of majority of dependent minor children if there is no spouse.
-In the event there is no surviving spouse or minor children, any unpaid remainder of the Member's designated beneficiary.
+In the event there is no surviving spouse or minor children, any unpaid remainder of the Member's accumulated contributions will be paid to the Member's designated beneficiary.